Matildadl/to-do-list/README.md

 ## Credits:
 * I used https://www.youtube.com/watch?v=aEIHZDv_23U to inspiration for this To Do-List, and then I added my own styles to it.

+## Thank you:
+* Slack-community
+* My partner for being so understanding